Bargmann Scenarios

 Recall that a tuple of states $\vec \rho=(\rho_\ell)_{\ell=1}^n \in \mathcal D(\mathcal H)^n$ is called \emph{set incoherent} if there exists a unitary $U$ and a family of diagonal density matrices $\vec \sigma=(\sigma_\ell)_{\ell=1}^n$, all diagonal in a common orthonormal basis $\{\ket{\lambda}\}_{\lambda\in\Lambda}$, such that $\sigma_\ell = U \rho_\ell U^\dagger$ for all $\ell \in L$.
 It follows immediately that, for any scenario $\mathcal W$, every point $\vec z \in \mathfrak{B}(\mathcal W)\setminus \mathfrak{C}(\mathcal W)$ witnesses set coherence for any tuple of normalized states $\vec \rho$ realizing it via $\vec z = \vec \Delta(\vec \rho)$.
 For full scenarios such as $\mathcal W_{n,d}$, membership in $\mathfrak{C}(\mathcal W_{n,d})$ provides necessary and sufficient conditions for set coherence of $n$-tuples of $d$-dimensional normalized states.

 The construction of Bargmann polytopes is, in fact, richer than simply deciding whether a set of states exhibits coherence.
-Rather, the polytope $\mathfrak{C}(\mathcal W)$ organizes the different manifestations of set coherence through the violation of its defining inequalities---in a similar vein to how the local polytope organizes different manifestations of Bell nonlocality.
+Rather, the polytope $\mathfrak{C}(\mathcal W)$ organizes the different manifestations of set coherence through the violation of its defining inequalities---in a similar vein to how the local polytope organizes different manifestations of Bell nonlocality~\cite{brunner2014bell}.
 To provide a few examples, set imaginarity can be understood as the violation of the constraints $z_{\vec w}=z_{\vec w^*}$, where $\vec w^*$ denotes the word with reversed order~\cite{fernandes2024unitary}.
 Violations of other equality constraints~\cite{wagner2025coherenceandcontextuality,li2025multistateimaginaritycoherencequbit} of the form $z_{\vec w}=z_{\pi\vec w}$ associated with permutations $\pi$ of the word elements represent different manifestations of set coherence.
 Furthermore, the family of overlap inequalities introduced in Ref.~\cite{wagner2024inequalities}, which witness both coherence and Hilbert-space dimension~\cite{giordani2023experimental}, provides yet another distinct manifestation of coherence in collections of states.

 Bargmann scenarios can also clarify the interplay between nonconvexity at the level of state tuples and convex geometry at the level of invariant tuples.
-While convex combinations of set incoherent tuples may yield set coherent ones~\cite{designolle2021set}, the associated Bargmann-invariant points necessarily leave the polytope whenever this occurs.
+While convex combinations of set incoherent tuples may yield set coherent ones~\cite{designolle2021set}, and also $\mathfrak{I}(\mathcal{W})$ may be, in general, a non-convex set (see App.~\ref{app:Bargmann_polytopes}), the associated Bargmann-invariant points necessarily leave the polytope $\mathfrak{C}(\mathcal{W})$ whenever the quantum realizable points cannot be interpreted as given by jointly distributed random variables (or, alternatively, convex combinations of incoherently realizable tuples) satisfying the transitivity of equality via Eq.~\eqref{eq:probability_of_equals_main}.
 In our framework, the nonconvexity of set incoherence is thus resolved upon passing to the Bargmann invariant quantum realizability description.

 Our proposed framework also opens new possibilities for coherence witnessing.
 In the two-state overlap framework of Refs.~\cite{wagner2024inequalities}, no inequality is known to be violated by quantum realizations of tuples $\vec \rho=(\rho_1,\rho_2)$.
 In our framework, by contrast, witnesses capable of capturing coherence of a pair of states are ubiquitous.
 Take as an example the scenario $\mathcal{W}$ with $L=\{1,2,3,4\}$ consisting of all non-cyclically equivalent words of lengths two, three, and four, for which one obtains the facet-defining inequality